nathantoannguyen/KnuckleBones/README.md

 # KnuckleBones
-Lamb of the Cult KnuckleBones Game
+Based on the [KnuckleBones Game](https://www.thegamer.com/cult-of-the-lamb-knucklebones-guide-dice-minigame-strategy-ratau-shrumy-klunko-bop-flinky/) in the Lamb of the Cult